-Elaine Batty is a Research Fellow at CRESR where she has worked for fifteen years.
+Elaine Batty is a Research Fellow at CRESR where she has worked for eighteen years.
 During this time Elaine has been involved in a diverse range of projects in the fields of housing, homelessness, welfare reform, and the voluntary and community sector.

 Her more recent work has focused on researching the experiences and needs of vulnerable and hard to reach groups including homeless populations, families in challenging circumstances, offenders, street sex workers, people with mental health and disadvantaged households.

 Elaine has extensive project management skills alongside significant experience of qualitative interviewing, in particular the use of visual methods.
 Elaine has authored articles in journals and research reports.

 Elaine has undertaken research mainly for the Department for Work and Pensions (DWP), Communities and Local Government (CLG), CRSIS, the Big Lottery Fund, and the Joseph Rowntree Foundation.